-inet This is the infered network, a data.frame or matrix obtained by one of the functions minet, aracne, clr or mrnet. tnet The true underlying network.
-This network must have the same size and variable names as inet. steps The number of threshold values to be used in the validation process - see details.
+This is the infered network, a data frame or matrix obtained by one of the functions minet, aracne, clr or mrnet.

+tnet The true underlying network.
+This network must have the same size and variable names as inet.

-For each of the steps threshold values I_0 , the edges whose weight are (strictly) below I_0 are eliminated.
-All the other edges will have a weight 1.
-Thus for each threshold, we obtain a boolean network from the infered network.
-This network is compared to the true underlying network, tnet, in order to compute a confusion (adjacency) matrix.
+The first network inet is compared to the true underlying network, tnet, in order to compute a confusion (adjacency) matrix.
 All the confusion matrices, obtained with different threshold values, are appended to the returned object.
-In the end the validate function returns a data frame containing steps confusion matrices.
+In the end the validate function returns a data frame containing steps+1 confusion matrices.

-validate returns a data frame whith four columns named thrsh, tp, fp, fn.
+validate returns a data.frame whith four columns named thrsh, tp, fp, fn.
 These values are computed for each of the steps thresholds.
 Thus each row of the returned object contains the confusion matrix for a different threshold.